maxozo/PLF/README.md

           Optional:

-          --cpus     How many cpus to use for analysis (by default all available cpus will be used)
+          --cpus     (default=max available) How many cpus to use for analysis.

-          --p_threshold    Only return proteins that has at least one domain with a significance threshold lover or equal to specified
+          --p_threshold    (dafault=0.05) Only return proteins that has at least one domain with a significance threshold lover or equal to specified

-4. Results will produce two files .tsv and .mplf file.
+4. Results will produce two files {outname specified}.tsv and {outname specified}.mplf file.
 TSV file will list all the domains, their p values, quantified data, normalised data etc. MPLF file can be uploaded to [Manchester Proteome Location Fingerprinter (MPLF)](https://www.manchesterproteome.manchester.ac.uk/#/MPLF) to perform visualisations of the data.

 ## Methods